Phenomenology of

 degrees, and the spatial orientations of low-lying multipoles

 seem to be statistically correlated.
-There is a considerable potential for these large-angle 'anomalies' in
+There is potential for these large-angle 'anomalies' in

 the CMB to be resolved by the effects of SU(2) adulterated propagation of